Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 US$16. bookID # 9192

-US$18. bookID # 13270
+US$20. bookID # 13860

 DUNSTERVILLE, G. C. K. and E. Dunsterville, edited by Alec M. Pridgeon; Orchid Hunting in the Lost World (and Elsewhere in Venezuela).
-West Palm Beach, American Orchid Society, [1988], First edition in book form, 4to [28.5 x 22 cm]; xv, 280 pp, numerous color illus from photos, bw photos, many drwgs of orchids, maps, map endpapers, index, orig cloth, dj, very fine, clean throughout.
+West Palm Beach, American Orchid Society, [1988], First edition in book form, parts were previously published in AOS periodical, 4to [28.5 x 22 cm]; xv, 280 pp, numerous color illus from photos, black and white photos, many drawings of orchids, maps, map endpapers, index, original cloth, gilt spine title lettering, dj, fine in fine jacket, clean throughout.

-US$20. bookID # 4448
+US$18. bookID # 13859

-US$80. bookID # 13102
+US$17. bookID # 13858

 The author provides an interesting and detailed description of the origins of over 900 plants from most parts of the world from earliest times to those found by more recent plant hunters, and includes a chapter on orchids.

-US$55. bookID # 7776
+US$24. bookID # 7776

 FITCH, Charles Marden; All About Orchids.
-Garden City, New York, Doubleday & Company, [1981], , 8vo [24 x 16 cm]; xii, 276 pp, over 200 illus from photos, including 22 in color, glossary, bibliog, index, orig cloth, dj (price clipped, short tear), fine in very good dj.
+Garden City, New York, Doubleday & Company, [1981], , 8vo [24 x 16 cm]; xii, 276 pp, over 200 illustrations from photos, including 22 in color, glossary, bibliog, index, original cloth, dj (price clipped, short tear), fine in very good dj.

 A detailed guide for growing orchids with numerous varieties described together with their growing conditions.
 Good practical advice, and well-illustrated.

-US$15. bookID # 5818
+US$10. bookID # 5818

 Practical suggestions for adding various features to your garden, including patios, hedges, tubs, making a sink garden, window-box rock gardens, barrel gardens, rooftop gardens, sundials, roses, hardy orchids, garden pool, herb garden, terrariums, open-air swimming pool, sauna, etc.

-US$10. bookID # 7349
+US$4. bookID # 7349

 GLENN, Rewa [pseud. of Marguerite Maude Johnson]; The Botanical Explorers of New Zealand.
-Wellington, A. H. & A. W. Reid, [1950], First edition, 8vo [22 x 14.5 cm]; 176 pp, colored frontis from painting, other colored plate, photo plates, map endpapers, index, orig cloth, gilt spine title lettering, small crease at upper spine, small bookplate of H. A. H. Insull, else near fine and clean in fair dj (chipped at spine end, rubbed, tear, not price clipped).
+Wellington, A. H. & A. W. Reid, [1950], First edition, 8vo [22 x 14.5 cm]; 176 pp, colored frontis from painting, other colored plate, photo plates, map endpapers, index, original cloth, gilt spine title lettering, small crease at upper spine, small bookplate of H. A. H. Insull, else near fine and clean in fair dj (chipped at spine end, rubbed, tear, not price clipped).

 A description of the plant hunters of New Zealand, biographies of exploration, of a country of most unusual plants.
 Bagnall 472.
 The colored plates, one being of orchids, are from Margaret Johnson's fine paintings.